system-transparency/system-transparency/README.md

 ## About task

-[Task](https://taskfile.dev) is a task runner / build tool that aims to be simpler and easier to use than, for example, [GNU Make](https://www.gnu.org/software/make/).
-It provides a remarkable documentation and uses simple YAML schema to define tasks.
+[Task](https://taskfile.dev) is a task runner/build tool that aims to be simpler and easier to use than, for example, [GNU Make](https://www.gnu.org/software/make/).
+It provides remarkable documentation and uses a simple YAML schema to define tasks.
 For more information, go to https://taskfile.dev or run `task --help`.

 To see all available tasks: